DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 The process of calculating placement duration varied amongst the participants.
 Many providers will guess.
 All participants manually counted using a calendar.

 >“Oh this fills me with absolute dread.
 Everybody goes to every different school.
 A host school then a different school then a different ...
-I'd have to do it three times.
+I’d have to do it three times.
 It’s just more work.”—Round 5 P2 (SCITT)

 ### Confirm placement details